 What Is Boxing Camp?

-Our summer boxing programme isn't residential - kids don't sleep here.
-It's a structured training programme that runs during the day, multiple times per week throughout the holidays.
+Our summer boxing programme is not residential - kids do not sleep here.
+It is a structured training programme that runs during the day, multiple times per week throughout the holidays.
 Think of it like football camp or tennis camp, but for boxing.

 Children attend sessions, train with coaches and other kids their age, learn skills progressively over the summer, and go home tired (in the good way).

 The programme is designed so kids can join at any point during summer.
-You don't need to commit to all six weeks.
-Maybe you're going on holiday for two weeks, or have other commitments.
-That's fine.
+You do not need to commit to all six weeks.
+Maybe you are going on holiday for two weeks, or have other commitments.
+That is fine.
 The sessions accommodate different schedules.

 A Typical Day at Boxing Camp